gasyleiss/ExtensionPack/ScriptRepoSync/TFS/readme.md

 - Install the TFS Power Tools at the ScriptRunner service host.
 - Download the [Invoke-TfsSync.ps1](./Invoke-TfsSync.ps1) script to the ScriptRunner script repository.
-  The default location of the ScriptRunner script repository is `C:\ProgramData\AppSphere\ScriptMgr`.
+  The default location of the ScriptRunner script repository is `C:\ProgramData\ScriptRunner\ScriptMgr`.
 - Use the ScriptRunner Admin App to
   - create a `Credential` with UserName and Password for authenthication at the Team Foundation Server.
   - create a new `Action` with the [Invoke-TfsSync.ps1](./Invoke-TfsSync.ps1) script.